-My wife was inside finishing up the potato salad while I was busy helping my uncle with the TV.
+My wife was inside finishing up the potato salad while I was occupied helping my uncle with the TV.
 The food was about ready so all of the kids rushed outside with their grandma and grandpa.

-Now let me just say, we are the type to never let our children out of our sight and at the risk of causing more pain, what happened, happened.
+Now let me just say, we are the type to never let our children out of our eyesight and at the risk of causing more pain, what happened, happened.

 My heart was in my throat as I barreled around the corner.
-Everything felt like it was in slow motion.
+Everything felt as though it was in slow motion.
 I screamed for my baby boy “Noah, Noah!”

-While rounding the corner I notice a crowd of people knelt down surrounding him.
-My boy was lifeless and grey, I watched as his little body bounced on the dirt as my father in-laws pressed on his tiny bare chest.
+While rounding the corner, I notice a crowd of people knelt down surrounding him.
+My boy was lifeless and grey; I watched as his little body bounced on the dirt as my father-in-law pressed on his tiny bare chest.

-As a boy I was rejected by my own Father, so I figured that this was no different, I wasn’t sure I would ever get an answer.
+As a boy I was rejected by my own father, so I figured that this was no different, I wasn’t sure I would ever get an answer.

-“Thank you Father God for giving him back to us!”
+“Thank you, Father God for giving him back to us!”

 I was claiming victory!
-But at the same time my earthly self was asking, “What are you saying, he’s dead and your thanking God?”
+But at the same time, my earthly self-was asking, “What are you saying, he’s dead and your thanking God?”

-Once More, “Thank you Father God for breathing your breath of life in to him in Jesus name!”
+Once More, “Thank you Father God for breathing your breath of life into him in Jesus name!”

 It was at that moment Noah gasped for air.
 It was if God was showing me, “do you see, I’ve been here this whole time?”

 Through the next few nights, it was a combination of rebuking the devil of his lies that Noah wouldn’t be the same and praising God for his continued victory.
-By the third day Noah was back to his old smiling self, full of energy.
+By the third day, Noah was back to his old smiling self, full of energy.

 Joshua: United States